Eoyie/algolabra/documentation/Implementation_document.md

 # Implementation
 ## The general structure of the program

+The general structure of the program is very simple consisting only of 3 .py files:
 ### Game Manager
+Manages the game and the grid
 - Grid:
   - New Grid: Creates a starting grid
   - Set Grid: Sets a given custom grid